Blogs/Shopify

 2. Compress Images Without Sacrificing Quality

-Image compression is vital for e-commerce image optimization.
+Image compression reduces file size while preserving visual clarity, making it essential for maintaining fast load times without degrading product presentation.
 Tools for compressing images without significant quality loss include:

 • TinyPNG